-Exposure to country, region, industry or sector - Subject to its investment limitations, the fund or an underlying fund may have significant exposure to a particular country, region, industry or sector.
-Such exposure may cause the fund or an underlying fund to be more impacted by risks relating to and developments affecting the country, region, industry or sector, and thus its net asset value may be more volatile, than a fund without such levels of exposure.
-For example, if the fund or an underlying fund has significant exposure in a particular country, then social, economic, regulatory or other issues that negatively affect that country may have a greater impact on the fund or an underlying fund than on a fund that is more geographically diversified.
+Exposure to country, region, industry or sector - Subject to the fund's investment limitations, the fund may have significant exposure to a particular country, region, industry or sector.
+Such exposure may cause the fund to be more impacted by risks relating to and developments affecting the country, region, industry or sector, and thus its net asset value may be more volatile, than a fund without such levels of exposure.
+For example, if the fund has significant exposure in a particular country, then social, economic, regulatory or other issues that negatively affect that country may have a greater impact on the fund than on a fund that is more geographically diversified.

-Lending of portfolio securities - Securities lending involves risks, including the risk that the loaned securities may not be returned in a timely manner or at all, which would interfere with the fund's or an underlying fund's ability to vote proxies or settle transactions, and/or the risk of a counterparty default.
-Additionally, the fund or an underlying fund may lose money from the reinvestment of collateral received on loaned securities in investments that decline in value, default or do not perform as expected.
+Lending of portfolio securities - Securities lending involves risks, including the risk that the loaned securities may not be returned in a timely manner or at all, which would interfere with the fund's ability to vote proxies or settle transactions, and/or the risk of a counterparty default.
+Additionally, the fund may lose money from the reinvestment of collateral received on loaned securities in investments that decline in value, default or do not perform as expected.

-Large shareholder concentration - Certain shareholders, including other funds or accounts advised by the investment adviser, may from time to time own a substantial number of the fund's or an underlying fund's shares.
+Large shareholder concentration - Certain shareholders, including other funds or accounts advised by the investment adviser, may from time to time own a substantial number of the fund's shares.
+In addition, a third party investor, the fund's investment adviser, an Authorized Participant, a lead market maker, or another entity may invest in the fund and hold its investment for a limited time solely to facilitate the commencement of the fund or the fund's achieving a specified size or scale.
 If any such large shareholder sells or redeems (through an Authorized Participant) its investment and the fund fails to maintain a certain level of size or scale, the fund may be negatively impacted.